Electric power: Electric power industry

 The electric power industry provides the production and delivery of power, in sufficient quantities to areas that need electricity, through a grid connection.
 The grid distributes electrical energy to customers.
 Electric power is generated by central power stations or by distributed generation.
 The electric power industry has gradually been trending towards deregulation – with emerging players offering consumers competition to the traditional public utility companies.

-Use
+Uses

-Electric power, produced from central generating stations and distributed over an electrical transmission grid, is widely used in industrial, commercial and consumer applications.
-The per capita electric power consumption of a country correlates with its industrial development.
+Electric power, produced from central generating stations and distributed over an electrical transmission grid, is widely used in industrial, commercial, and consumer applications.
+A country's per capita electric power consumption correlates with its industrial development.
 Electric motors power manufacturing machinery and propel subways and railway trains.
 Electric lighting is the most important form of artificial light.
 Electrical energy is used directly in processes such as extraction of aluminum from its ores and in production of steel in electric arc furnaces.
 Reliable electric power is essential to telecommunications and broadcasting.
-Electric power is used to provide air conditioning in hot climates, and in some places electric power is an economically competitive source of energy for building space heating.
-Use of electric power for pumping water ranges from individual household wells to irrigation projects and energy storage projects.
+Electric power is used to provide air conditioning in hot climates, and in some places, electric power is an economically competitive energy source for building space heating.
+The use of electric power for pumping water ranges from individual household wells to irrigation and energy storage projects.